strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 The retention period is based on the time messages were appended to the segment.
 If  `log.retention.ms` is set to -1, no time limit is applied to log retention, so all logs are retained.
-Disk usage should always be monitored, but the -1 setting is not generally recommended as it can lead to issues with full disks, which can be hard to rectify.
+Disk usage should always be monitored, but the -1 setting is not generally recommended as it is especially likely to lead to issues with full disks, which can be hard to rectify.

 For size-based log retention, set a maximum log size in bytes: